Imran series characters: Joseph Mugonda

-Tiger is not part of X2's team.
-He is Imran's personal acolyte and aide and his loyalties are all directed to his mentor; he takes issue with anybody challenging Imran.
-He tries his best to act like his boss.
-Imran often comments that Tiger does his job to perfection.

 Sulaiman

 Sulaiman is Imran's cook and housekeeper.
 Imran and Sulaiman often have comic interactions about the food Sulaiman is going to prepare.
 Sulaiman was originally employed by Imran's father.
 He dislikes Imran's bodyguard Joseph, who is always drunk.
 Later in the series, he marries a girl named Gulrukh.

 Super Fayyaz

 Super Fayyaz is a friend of Imran's.
 He is the Superintendent of the Central Intelligence Bureau, under Imran's father Fazal Rehman.
 Imran occasionally calls him Super Fayyaz.
 He and Imran have a complex relationship.
 He consults Imran when in difficulties, but is also jealous of Imran and has several times attempted, unsuccessfully, to arrest him.
 Fayyaz is not very intelligent, but solves many cases with Imran's help and rises to the position of Superintendent.

 Shakeel

 Shakeel is a friend of Ali Imran from Imran Series novel 15 Kaly Chiragh by Ibn-e-Safi.

 Sualiha

 Sualiha, daughter of Doctor Dawood Director-General from Institute of Scientific Research and Sualeha is also a friend of Surya (Imran's sister), from Imran Series Novel 48 Doosri Aank).